LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 #### Simulated Annealing

 - inspired by physical process
-- replace existing solutiony by (random) new feasible solutions form neighborhood
+- replace existing solutions by (random) new feasible solutions form neighborhood
 - always accept better solutions but allow for a guided acceptance for worse neighbors
 - gradually cooling: gradually decrease the probability of accepting worse solutions